Angeline Abela, ACP, BHSc-P(Hons.), MA – Fellow

 Dr. Polly Ford-Jones, PCP, BA(Hons.), MA, PhD – Scientist

-Dr. Polly Ford-Jones completed her PhD in Health Policy and Equity in the School of Health Policy and Management at York University, Toronto Ontario and is a Primary Care Paramedic with Halton Region Paramedic Services.
+Dr. Polly Ford-Jones completed her PhD in Health Policy and Equity in the School of Health Policy and Management at York University, Toronto Ontario, and is a Primary Care Paramedic with Halton Region Paramedic Services.
 She holds a Bachelor of Arts in International Studies and Psychology and a Master of Arts in Health Policy and Equity.
 Polly holds a part-time faculty position in the Humber College School of Health Sciences.
 Her research focuses on mental health and psycho-social calls to paramedic services in the prehospital setting, exploring the training, education, and policy guiding paramedic practice in mental health calls.
 Additionally, her research explores the ways in which paramedics can inform an understanding of the social determinants of health and mental health and the factors contributing to distress and leading individuals to activate paramedic services.
 She uses qualitative research methods with experience in ethnographic research.
-Polly can be reached at email@example.com.
-View her research on ResearchGate
+Polly can be reached at email@example.com and @pollyfordjones on Twitter.
+View her research on ResearchGate.

 Dr. Judah Goldstein, PCP, PhD – Scientist